Humanities in the United States: National institutions

 President Lyndon Johnson signed the National Foundation on the Arts and Humanities Act in 1965, creating the National Council on the Humanities, and funded the National Endowment for the Humanities (NEH) in 1969.
 NEH is an independent grant-making agency of the United States government dedicated to supporting research, education, preservation, and public programs in the humanities (see Public humanities).

 NEH facilitated the creation of State Humanities Councils in the 56 U.S. states and territories.
 Each council operates independently, defining the "humanities" in relationship to the disciplines, subjects, and values valued in the regions they serve.
 Councils give grant funds to individuals, scholars, and nonprofit organizations dedicated to the humanities in their region.
 Councils also offer diverse programs and services that respond to the needs of their communities and according to their own definitions of the humanities.

 Career prospects

 Criticism of the traditional humanities/liberal arts degree program has been leveled by critics who see them as both expensive and relatively "useless" in the modern American job market, where several years of specialized study is required in most job fields.
-According to a 2018 report by the Humanities Indicators, unemployment rates for humanities majors were slightly higher and their earnings were slightly lower than the averages for college degree recipients with similar degree levels (though both were still substantially better than for those without a college degree).
+According to a 2021 report by the Humanities Indicators, in 2018, unemployment rates for humanities majors were modestly higher and their earnings were somewhat lower than the averages for college degree recipients with similar degree levels (though both were still substantially better than for those without a college degree).
 Their overall levels of satisfaction with their jobs and their lives, however, were essentially the same as graduates from other fields, with more than 85% of humanities graduates reporting they were satisfied with their jobs.
-As of 2015, approximately five million people employed in management and professional jobs had bachelor’s degrees in the humanities.
+As of 2018, more than five million people employed in management and professional jobs had bachelor’s degrees in the humanities.
+A more recent study found that these trends hold true in almost every state in the nation.
+Despite these findings, "the humanities have greatly diminished as measured by their share of students earning undergraduate degrees.
+As of 2020, the humanities were conferring less than 10 percent of all bachelor's degrees, the lowest level on record."